 After placing the handfuls, follow with more mix or backer, taking care not to fill in the voids.
 Depending on the application, the voids in the finished piece may or may not be filled in with a cement grout.

 Glass fiber reinforced concrete (GFRC) is now a very popular method for creating concrete countertops, fireplaces and more.
-Typically, the visible surface of GFRC is created by spraying a fluid, fine, sand-based mix into the molds to create a thin layer.
-This is called the mist coat.
-Then a fibrous backer coat is applied.
-This provides the strength and flexibility for which GFRC is known.
+Typically, you create the visible surface of GFRC by spraying a fluid, fine, sand-based mix into the molds to create a thin layer.
+We call this the mist coat.
+Then apply a fibrous backer coat.
+This provides the strength and flexibility that GFRC is good for.

 If you spray properly, it is easy to achieve a surface with little or no pinholes.
 A sprayed surface picks up all of the details of the casting substrate, just like wet cast.
 Unlike wet cast, spraying allows you to use a one-sided mold.

-A further advantage of GFRC is it allows you to create very thin pieces, typically 3/4-inch thick, which makes them lightweight.
+A further advantage of GFRC is it allows you to create very thin pieces.
+These pieces are typically 3/4-inch thick, which makes them lightweight.
 And, GFRC has very high flexural strength without having to place steel reinforcing, which can be quite difficult for complex shapes.
 This makes GFRC ideally suited to three-dimensional concrete creations.

 GFRC is not limited to a sprayed finish.
 It is possible to create a thicker visible layer, called a face coat.
 The face coat can contain aggregate that you expose, or it can be hand-packed.
 It is even possible to wet cast GFRC using a technique called direct casting that uses a fluid backer mix and vibration.
 The most typical casting method for GFRC, though, is spraying.

 Usually when one thinks of precast, one thinks of casting so that the finished face of the piece is the surface of the mold.
-The mold is stripped and the piece flipped over so the finished face can be processed.
+Strip the mold flip the piece over to process the finished face.
 However, it is possible to precast right side up and trowel the finished surface.
 This provides the beautiful, leathery look of a troweled surface, without the disadvantages of cast-in-place.

 This article explained the most common casting methods, but there are as many casting techniques as there are artisans.
 Some artisans use overlays and create colors and patterns by blending different color mixes, for example.
 The project’s constraints or personal preference dictate the casting method you choose.

 Jake Brady Concrete by Design in Florida uses GFRC exclusively to create massive, seamless pieces.
 When asked why he uses GFRC rather than cast-in-place for these huge pieces, Brady says, “Because I can.
 I like a challenge, and I don’t do cast-in-place.
 Cast-in-place is a different animal, requiring a whole different skill set.”

-Professional concrete countertop makers should have a wide variety of casting methods in their toolbox, allowing them to choose the right method for them and the project, creating endless possibilities for functional concrete art.
+Professional concrete countertop makers should have a wide variety of casting methods in their toolbox.
+Doing this allows them to choose the right method for them and the project.
+In turn, this creates endless possibilities for functional concrete art.